timofeysie/acapana/README.md

 If we need to we can use Redux Saga which is a more feature rich and as the article says, *asynchronous actions can be trickier to test and organize*.

+Using our Calasasaya API call is causing either a 403 or a 502.
+403 is forbidden, and 502 is "Bad Gateway error" which is an HTTP status code that means *one server on the internet received an invalid response from another server*.

+That because the backend first assembles the SPAQL WikiData query to make and then does the call, which is failing.
+So what's going on there?

 ## Deploy the Frontend